kmykz/Design-of-Algorithms-Practical-Projects/README.md

 # Design-of-Algorithms-Practical-Projects
-This repository contains my solutions to practical projects of Design of Algorithms course in Sharif University of Technology(Semester Spring 2022)
+This repository contains my solutions to practical projects of Design of Algorithms course in Sharif University of Technology(Spring 2022 Semester)